This ‘jeans-clad’ city-girl used her MBA and corporate career to become the sarpanch of her village

-“I ran pillar to post for months trying to gather funds from the Centre, State and even the private sector, but to no avail.
-Government schemes prohibit the use of machinery but we needed to use earth movers.
+“I ran pillar to post for months trying to gather funds from the Centre, the State and even the private sector, but to no avail.
+Government schemes prohibit the use of machinery but we needed to use earthmovers.
 Sensing that I was disheartened, my friends and family stepped in, organised a fundraiser and raised Rs.2 million.
-JCB gave us the earth mover with a driver for a whole month too.
+JCB lent an earthmover to us with a driver for a whole month too.
 We managed to fix a tenth of the reservoir.
 In 2010, we saw a good monsoon — and the area we had desilted filled up,” she says.

 The next thing to go was closed-door panchayat meetings — or even a deep sense of hierarchy, really.
 In her council meetings, she would rib village elders while she sought updates on projects and locals were encouraged to approach her freely for any guidance.
 “Those within the system weren’t too sure how to deal with ‘this’ (panning her finger from her head to her toes).
-My new rule stated that the village had full access to the records in the office even in my absence, so they know what funds are being allocated to what.
+My new rule stated that the village had full access to the records in the office even in my absence, so they know how the funds are being allocated.
 That ruffled a few feathers, and those in leadership positions pushed back and caused trouble directly and indirectly,” she says.

 And still, she plowed ahead.
 She chalked out a four-pronged agenda — water, sanitation, electricity and roads.
 They began constructing toilets in houses immediately, for which, she roped in TIL as a partner, and 800 out of the roughly 950 homes in her panchayat had concrete toilets within two years.
 The panchayat’s four-hour electricity supply went up to 18 hours, and eventually the full 24.
 Two out of the three villages that weren’t on the grid were brought on it and, by 2015, the third was brought on to the grid too.